mehtajaghvi/usb-development-board/doc/getting_started.rst

  + 6 I/O pins (2 are used for USB only if your program actively communicates over USB, otherwise you can use all 6 even if you are programming via USB)
  + 8 KB flash memory (about 6 KB after bootloader)

-* Why digispark ?

- It is micro-sized, Arduino enabled, usb development board - cheap enough to jumpstart electronics.It is easy to make Do It Yourself project.

-* How serial communication occurs ?

- The Digispark does not have a hardware serial port nor a hardware serial to USB converter.
-An example library (DigiUSB) is provided, as well as some example code and a serial monitor     like program, but communication with the computer will not always be plug and play, especially when other libraries are involved.
- Pin 3 and Pin 4 (PB3 and PB4) are used for USB communication and programming, while you can use them in your circuit if you are not using USB communication.
- Pin 3 (P3 or D- Pin of USB) has a 1.5 kΩ pull-up resistor attached to it which is required for when P3 and P4 are used for USB communication (including programming).
-Your design may need to take into  account that you'd have to overpower this to pull this pin low.

-* At what clock speed and voltage level does the circuit work?

-It uses the high speed PLL at 16MHz and not the internal RC oscillator and the safe voltage is 3.8V or more for this speed.
-16.5mhz is a better clock speed closer to 16.0mhz which is more useful with existing arduino libraries.
-Also if you Run the attiny85 at < 4v you might even brick it.
-That puts the chip out of specifications and the results are unpredictable ,sometimes the bootloader will overwrite bits of itself and brick the device requiring a high voltage serial programmer (or regular ISP programmer if you didn't disable the reset pin) to recover.Hence it's suggested to use 5V.

-* What if my code is more than 6 K?

- If you are uploading your sketch using Digispark integrated Arduino IDE ,before uploading if you compile the code you will get an idea of how much memory does your code need.So before uploading its a good habit to first compile your code.In case it's more than 6kb it's likely to overwrite your bootloader.In which case you have to rewritw the bootloader using ISP programmer.But you can reupload the bootloader on your chip  only if your reset pin is disabled as I/O (reset HIGH)  otherwise you will need HVSP programmer (In case your reset is enabled as I/O) to reconfigure your chip to be programmed with ISP programmer.
-Tersely ,it's a matter of fuse settings (specifically the RESET bit of hfuse) of your chip.

-* What is hex file ?

- A hex file is a way to store data, in this case compiled code for an avr microcontroller.
-It is a common file format and something being a hex file does not mean it can be uploaded on the chip.
-When you use the Arduino IDE to upload a file to the Digispark your code is compiled into a hex file and then uploaded using the command line tool which is built  into Arduino.

 * How micronucleus bootloader works ?